Bacterial Vaginosis

 • Bacterial vaginosis (BV) is a very common disruption of the vaginal microbiome, and the cause is unknown.

-• Untreated BV may increase your risk of pelvic inflammatory disease, infertility, preterm birth, and make you more prone to acquiring a sexually transmitted infection.
+• Untreated BV may increase your risk of pelvic inflammatory disease, infertility, and preterm birth, and make you more prone to getting a sexually transmitted infection.

-• BV is treated with antibiotics, but these often fail.
+• BV is treated with antibiotics.
+While treatment is often successful, about 15-58% of women experience another episode of BV, something known as recurrent BV.
 There are things you can do to support your vaginal microbiome and stop BV from coming back.

 Bacterial vaginosis (BV) is an overgrowth of unfriendly bacteria.

 In a typical healthy vaginal community, Lactobacillus are in charge.
-These protective bacteria like to dominate in numbers, and while they may be fine with other microbes hanging around, they usually don’t like to share space with unfriendly bacteria.
+These protective bacteria like to dominate in numbers, and while they may be fine with other microbes hanging around, they rarely like to share space with unfriendly bacteria.

 In bacterial vaginosis (BV), unfriendly bacteria such as Gardnerella vaginalis, Fannyhessea vaginae (also known as Atopobium vaginae), Prevotella, and others steal the microphone from Lactobacillus and use it to create a disrupted environment, with an increased pH [1]–[3].